emumarketing/americano/README.md

 	- app.coffee
 	- am
 	- Cakefile
+	- ./models/db.coffee

 **app.coffee** just as in Express JS it starts the HTTP server process.
 In Americano it features the code performing the reading of the Controllers directory, and initiating the Controller instances and pushing them to the route files to use.
 It also bootstraps the routes and initiates them in similiar fashion to the Controllers.

 **am** is the commandline script that calls the node-forge generator.
 It takes arguments based on which generator you wish to run.

 **Cakefile** is currently used for running the Mocha tests from the test folder.

+**db.coffee** is where your Mongoose configuration is for connecting to your Mongo database.

 ## Generator Tutorial